mgadi/naemonbox/doc/nagvis/index.rst

 Create a map
 =========

 To create or edit maps you need Visio diagram as design software .
-To load the cards you need a tunnel boring machine ( Ex.
+To upload file you need to connect securely to the shared resources  on the server ( Ex.
 Bitvise TBM ) .
-This tool is an SSH client , SFTP and exchange files between machines in a secure manner as in Windows Explorer.
+This tool is an SSH client , SFTP and share files between machines in a secure manner as in Windows Explorer.